ABC Capricornia: Saturday

-When local programs are not broadcast the station is a relay of ABC Radio Queensland and 612 ABC Brisbane.
+When local programs are not broadcast the station is a relay of ABC Radio Queensland and ABC Radio Brisbane.

 ABC Capricornia is also the originating station for Gardening Talkback, a weekly gardening advice program with Tom Wyatt heard on a number of ABC Local Radio stations throughout Queensland between 10 am and 11 am every Friday morning.

 The station's Rural Report is a shared program between ABC Capricornia and ABC Southern Queensland in Toowoomba.
 The program simulcasts on both stations, and features content relevant to both regions with a Rockhampton-based rural reporter and a Toowoomba-based rural reporter alternating presenting duties.

 ABC Capricornia was also the originating station for the network's regional statewide mid-afternoon program, which was presented from the Rockhampton studios between 2 pm and 4 pm weekdays.
 However, that program was another casualty of the Australian Government's funding cuts to the ABC in 2014.
 Following the program's conclusion at the end of 2014, it was replaced with a relay of 612 ABC Brisbane's Afternoons with Kelly Higgins-Devine.